 - Pain or an ache in your arm, hand or fingers

 For most people, these symptoms show themselves slowly, and the symptoms are not constant.
 However, they often get worse in the evening.
+Hence why sufferers may look to file carpal tunnel syndrome claims.

 No matter what applies, all types of carpal tunnel syndrome tend to result in time off work.
 After all, if you use handled vibrating tools or any other type of machinery that requires wrist movement, you won’t be in a position to continue with this while suffering from carpal tunnel syndrome.
-As such, when you make your accident claim, loss of income is something you may be able to seek damages for.
+As such, when you make your accident at work claim, loss of income is something you may be able to seek damages for.

 - Try alternative treatments like acupuncture and hand exercises; Yoga is also said to help with the pain.